 If you are alive today you are most likely aware of the more than potential hazards of asbestos.
 The one-time building material was made using a natural mineral rock containing tough fibres.
 Those fibres were the problem – especially as they were cut, sawed and sanded to make homes.
 Once disturbed the fibrous particles were easily inhaled into the unsuspecting lungs of the workers of yesteryear.

-- Note: Is ‘safe’ if left undisturbed.
-But requires
+- Note: It’s ‘safe’ if left undisturbed.
+But requires specialist handling if renovating or disturbing the material.

 Aside from some of the above, the other hazard you’ll encounter is lead paint.